Oxford vs. Cambridge. Two universities renowned for being world-leading institutions of learning, but which is better?

 Oxford and Cambridge are also world-leading in a range of fields.
 Using QS World University Rankings data, we can see how the universities perform across different subjects:

-Rankings will, of course, differ between other tables and this is shown in the 2023 QS World University Rankings which have placed Cambridge in 2nd overall and Oxford in 4th after Stanford University.
+Rankings will, of course, differ between other tables and this is shown in the 2024 QS World University Rankings which have placed Cambridge in 2nd overall and Oxford in 3rd after MIT.

 It is important to remember that, on this global ranking level, the differences between Oxford and Cambridge are marginal; they both have seemingly permanent spots in the global top 10s and are firmly established among the world’s academic elite as well as in the minds of employers.